-3 He spoke this parable to them, saying: 4 “What man of you, having a hundred sheep, if he loses one of them, does not leave the ninety-nine in the wilderness, and go after the one which is lost until he finds it?
+3 So He spoke this parable to them, saying: 4 “What man of you, having a hundred sheep, if he loses one of them, does not leave the ninety-nine in the wilderness, and go after the one which is lost until he finds it?
 5 And when he has found it, he lays it on his shoulders, rejoicing.
 6 And when he comes home, he calls together his friends and neighbors, saying to them, ‘Rejoice with me, for I have found my sheep which was lost!’
 7 I say to you that likewise there will be more joy in heaven over one sinner who repents than over ninety-nine just persons who need no repentance.
-(Luke 15:3–7)
+(Luke 15:3–7, NKJV)

 Jesus taught the parable of the lost sheep in response to those who complained He “receives sinners and eats with them” (Lk.
 15:1-2).
 This slur was against Jesus and those who came to hear Him.
 The record shows Jesus was teaching these lost souls, not endorsing their sins.
 The parable illustrates the compassion of the Lord toward the lost.
 His work of teaching them the gospel was heaven’s work of seeking and saving the lost (Lk.
 19:10).
 The parable also reflects heaven’s joy when one sinner who repents.
 We cannot escape the linkage of the sinner’s repentance to salvation.
 God is seeking the lost, and when the lost repent, they are “found” (saved).
 Instead of chastising Jesus for trying to save sinners, these complainers revealed themselves as ones who needed to repent; they needed saving, too.
 Like Jesus, compassion for the lost drives us to teach them the gospel, persuading souls to repent toward God and have faith toward the Lord Jesus Christ (Acts 20:20-21).